intel/scikit-learn-intelex/README.md

 daal4py patching affects performance of specific Scikit-learn functionality listed below.
 In cases when unsupported parameters are used, daal4py fallbacks into stock Scikit-learn.
 These limitations described below.
 If the patching does not cover your scenarios, [submit an issue on GitHub](https://github.com/IntelPython/daal4py/issues).

+⚠️ We support optimizations for the last 4 versions of Scikit-learn.
+The latest release of daal4py-2021.1 suppors Scikit-learn 0.21, 0.22, 0.23 and 0.24.

-Scenarios that are already available in 2020.3 release:
+<details><summary>[Click to expand] 🔥 Scenarios that are already available in 2020.3 release </summary>

 |Task|Functionality|Parameters support|Data support|
 |:---|:------------|:-----------------|:-----------|
 |Classification|**SVC**|All parameters except `kernel` = 'poly' and 'sigmoid'. | No limitations.|